-The Teaching Academy serves NMSU educators through training, mentoring, and networking.
-It helps NMSU educators develop extraordinary teaching lives embedded in exceptional careers.
+The NMSU Teaching Academy supports Vision 2020 by seeking to improve student learning by providing professional development to NMSU educators in teaching, leadership, and mentoring.
+The Academy helps NMSU educators develop extraordinary teaching lives embedded in stellar careers.

 Most Distinguished Member

 Conni DeBlieck, an assistant professor in the School of Nursing, joined NMSU in 2012.
 Her research interests include stress reduction management using bioinformatics and guided implementation of nursing student success habits, a concept-based learning curriculum, and the health benefits of journaling within nursing simulations.
 Dr. DeBlieck has worked as a surgical nurse, clinical nurse educator, and is currently the RN-BSN coordinator at NMSU.
 She led a team of faculty members to implement nursing simulation and and academic electronic medical record system across the BSN curriculum.
 She is the co-developer of a mobile app, Student Success Keeper, that assists students in monitoring their study and health habits.
 She is a co-PI in a study related to anxiety and stress using an MetroNaps EnergyPod™

 The Truly Innovative Teaching Award, formerly the Teaching Academy Innovation Award, was established as an endowed award in 2014 through a gift of Elise “Pookie” and Michael Sautter.
 Harry and Jenny Truly were Pookie’s parents, who supported, praised, and encouraged both Pookie and Michael’s work as educators.